dmaulikr/ios-sampler/README.md

 Select a cell to be able to play it back, as well as assign it to a numbered pad on the PLAY screen.
 If there is already a sound assigned to your chosen pad, you will be asked for permission to overwrite.

-Record your own drum sounds, record people playing instruments, record anything you want.
-Then just assign the sounds to pads and make your own music out of it.
+Record pencil tapping, record people playing instruments, record anything you want.
+Then just assign the pads and make music.